Ed0598/Hackers-Poulette/README.md

 # Hackers Poulette

 Project completed in two days (January 2023).
-Made with PhP,Javascript,CSS
+Made with PhP,Javascript,CSS Project refactorized and deployed on 23th February 2023.
 ## The mission

 The company _Hackers Poulette ™_ sells Raspberry Pi accessory kits to build